-Another important metric for characterizing 307 coreference is the distance to the nearest antecedent 308 (Han et al., 2021).
-For each mention, we locate the 309 previous mention belonging to the same corefer-310 ence chain and measure the difference in terms of 311 mention positions.
-Bamman et al. (2020) analyzed 312 the distribution of distance to nearest antecedent 313 for proper nouns, noun phrases and pronouns.
-We 314 replicate their experiment and report similar results.
-315 While 95% of pronouns appear within 7 mentions 316 of their last antecedent, this distance reach up to 317 270 mentions for proper nouns and noun phrases.
-318 This observation calls for distinct handling of pro-319 nouns, common, and proper nouns during CR.
-The 320 the last 1% of proper and common noun mentions 321 exhibit a distance of over 1,700 mentions, present-322 ing a significant challenge for CR.
-See Appendix 323 B for the full distribution of antecedent distances.
-324
+Another important metric for characterizing coreference is the distance to the nearest antecedent (Han et al., 2021).
+For each mention, we locate the previous mention belonging to the same coreference chain and measure the difference in terms of mention positions.
+Bamman et al. (2020) analyzed the distribution of distance to nearest antecedent for proper nouns, noun phrases and pronouns.
+We replicate their experiment and report similar results.
+While 95% of pronouns appear within 7 mentions of their last antecedent, this distance can reach up to 270 mentions for proper nouns and noun phrases.
+This observation calls for distinct handling of pronouns, common, and proper nouns during coreference resolution.
+We also notice that the last 1% of proper and common noun mentions exhibit a distance of over 1,700 mentions, presenting a significant challenge for coreference resolution.
+The full distribution of antecedent distances can be found in the Appendix B.